[Solved] MacBook Pro Won't Turn on with Black Screen - Qiling

 Step 3.
 Release when the MacBook restarts.

-However, if your MacBook is the earlier model than "Retina", you can choose to:
+However, if your MacBook is an earlier model than the Retina, you can choose to:

 2. To force restart your MacBook Pro, press the Control + Command + Power buttons simultaneously.